-&lt;sup>6 R v Engen [2004] EWCA Crim 1536 (CA)
+6 R v Engen [2004] EWCA Crim 1536 (CA)

-&lt;sup>7 R v Little (unreported) 14 April 1976 (CA)
+7 R v Little (unreported) 14 April 1976 (CA)

 - 28. Similar issues can arise where an offender is in receipt of a low earned income since this may trigger eligibility for means related benefits such as working tax credits and housing benefit depending on the particular circumstances.
 It will not always be possible to determine with any confidence whether such a person's financial circumstances are significantly different from those of a person whose primary source of income is state benefit. - 29.
 For these reasons, a simpler and fairer approach to cases involving offenders in receipt of low income (whether primarily earned or as a result of benefit) is to identify an amount that is deemed to represent the offender's relevant weekly income. - 30.
 While a precise calculation is neither possible nor desirable, it is considered that an amount that is approximately half-way between the base rate for jobseeker's allowance and the net weekly income of an adult earning the minimum wage for 30 hours per week represents a starting point that is both realistic and appropriate; this is currently £120.8 The calculation is based on a 30 hour working week in recognition of the fact that many of those on minimum wage do not work a full 37 hour week and that lower minimum wage rates apply to younger people. - 31.
-It is expected that this figure will remain in use until 31 March 2016.
-Future revisions of the guideline will update the amount in accordance with current benefit and minimum wage levels.
+The figures will be updated in due course in accordance with any changes to benefit and minimum wage levels.